 Excessive alcohol consumption can cause serious health conditions such as cardiomyopathy; a condition where the heart muscles are damaged and can’t function effectively and arrhythmias (abnormal heart rhythms).

 When it comes to alcohol consumption, the risks outweigh the benefits.
 One study found that the only age group that actually benefited from alcohol consumption was that of women over the age of 55, but even then, only at low levels of drinking.
 If you are a teetotaler and you’re considering alcohol only for the possible health benefits, then you should refrain from doing so.

 If you are already suffering from arrhythmias, then alcohol will increase that risk.
 On the other hand, heavy drinking is more likely to bring on the first episode of arrhythmia, putting you at an increased risk for further episodes.
-Once you do cut back on alcohol consumption, you will see rapid improvement in your blood pressure.
+Once you do cut back on alcohol consumption, you will see a rapid improvement in your blood pressure.
 If you suffer from alcoholic cardiomyopathy, stopping alcohol intake can lead to improvement or maybe even a full recovery.

-After a heart surgery, your medications are adjusted to control your blood pressure.
+After heart surgery, your medications are adjusted to control your blood pressure.
 If you start drinking post-surgery, this will alter your blood pressure and your doctor may have to change your medications accordingly.